KaiNorberg/PatchworkOS/README.md

 And of course the third and final reason is because I think it's fun, and honestly I think this kind of system is just kinda beautiful due to just how generalized and how strictly it follows the idea that "everything is a file".
 There are downsides, of course, like the fact that these systems are less self documenting.
 But that is an argument for another time.

+## A bit taste (Documentation)

+If you are still interested in knowing more then you can check out the doxygen generated documentation [here](https://kainorberg.github.io/PatchworkOS/html/index.html).

 ## Directories

 | Name                                                                    | Description                                                                         |